These simple creamy white beans can be whipped up in just 15 minutes - irresistible comfort food with plenty of goodness!

 - 2 cloves garlic, minced

-- 2 tbsp St Helen’s Farm double goat’s cream
+- 2 tablespoon St Helen’s Farm double goat’s cream

 - Black pepper